XEDGit/memdetect/README.md

    - `-ie` `--include-ext`: Adding this flag will include in the output the calls to malloc and free from outside your source files

-   - `-ix` `--include-xmalloc`: Adding this flag will include in the output the calls to xmalloc
+   - `-ix` `--include-xmalloc`: Adding this flag will include in the output the calls to xmalloc and xrealloc

    - `-nr` `--no-report`: Doesn't display the leaks report at the program exit